 Install VeraCrypt on Debian

-sudofor commands that need root privileges.
-If your user is not in the sudoers file yet, run the commands as root or follow the guide on how to add a user to sudoers on Debian.
+sudofor root-owned package operations.
+If your account is not in the sudoers file yet, run them as root or use how to add a user to sudoers on Debian.

 ARCH="$(dpkg --print-architecture)"